 These figures represent gross fees – the total the event organiser pays.
 How much of that reaches the speaker depends on whether you book through a bureau (which takes 20–30% commission from the speaker's side) or through the speaker's management company directly.

-The distinction matters.
-A speaker quoted at £15,000 through a bureau may accept £10,000 through their management company for the same engagement — because the management company's commission structure is already built into the speaker's standard rate.
-Understanding this dynamic gives you leverage before negotiations even begin.
+A speaker quoted at £15,000 through a bureau may accept £10,000 through their management company for the same engagement, because the management company's commission structure is already built into the speaker's standard rate.
+Event organisers who know this start negotiations in a stronger position.

 What are the five pricing tiers for UK keynote speakers?